AwaNoodle/buildingAppWithDocker/README.md

 > vagrant ssh
 ```

+You can exit back out by typing **exit** at the console.

 ### Exercise 1 - Adding Static Data using an Existing Image

-A simple usage we might have for Docker is to provide some static content all bundled up which a mechanism for displaying it.
+A simple usage we might have for Docker is to provide some static content all bundled up with a mechanism for displaying it.

 For this exercise, we are going to use the **Kitematic/hello-world-nginx** container to serve up some static content that we supply.
-What we will do is pull in the **hello-world-nginx** image as a base and then override the files that it was originally serving and supply our own.
+What we will do is pull in the **hello-world-nginx** image as a base, override the files that it was originally serving, and supply our own.
 It's useful to know what the base image is doing so the Dockerfile that produced the **Kitematic/hello-world-nginx** image is supplied in (exercises/exercise1/reference/dockerfile).
-In this file, we can see that the image exposes a mount point at **/website_files** and can make an assumption that this is the location nginx is service files from:
+In this file, we can see that the image exposes a mount point at **/website_files** and can make an assumption that this is the location nginx is serving files from:

 ```
 VOLUME ["/website_files"]